 Hosting Images on a Local or Private Server

-We've seen some people do their work on a "staging" server or on their "network drive" and forget that the general public won't have access to those servers (and so images will be broken).
-You'll want to upload and host all images on a public server so that they display correctly in your email.
-If you don't have a public server, never fear!
-You can upload the images to our server and then link to them in your email.
+If you do work on a staging server or network drive, the general public won't have access to those servers, so images will be broken.
+To avoid this, upload and host all images on a public server so that they display correctly in your email.
+If you don't have a public server, upload the images to our server and then link to them in your email.

 You would code it like this: